CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 6: Playdough Letters

-Your child forms each letter of a CVC word using playdough, says each sound as they form it, then blends the word.
-This adds a tactile, kinaesthetic element that helps kinaesthetic learners.
+Your child forms each letter of a CVC word using playdough, says the sound as they form it, then blends the word.
+This adds a tactile, kinaesthetic element that's genuinely helpful for children who learn through touch and movement — and let's be honest, most K1 kids fall into that category.

 You need: Playdough.